Qonfused/OSX-Hyper-V/docs/README.md

   - The default virtual display resolution is set to a 1024x768 resolution and is not resizable.
 - Graphics Acceleration
   - By default, macOS will run without graphics acceleration using VESA graphics drivers (CPU).
 Additionally, display graphics is limited to 3 MB of video memory.
-  - GPU acceleration is however possible through [Discrete Device Assignment (DDA)][aka.ms/dda] using a supported GPU.
+  - GPU acceleration is possible through [Discrete Device Assignment (DDA)][aka.ms/dda] using a supported GPU, however there exist a couple major caveats:
+    - AMD GPUs (particularly Navi and older GPUs) generally have poor compatibility with macOS through DDA.
+Natively supported NVIDIA GPUs (using driver v465 or later on Windows) tend to have the best results.
+    - GPU patching with Lilu and WhateverGreen is currently not supported (refer to [#2299](https://github.com/acidanthera/bugtracker/issues/2299) for tracking).
+This also applies to other kexts like NootedRed/NootedRX that use Lilu.
 - Audio Support
   - By default, Hyper-V does not expose an audio device to macOS.